vahnivesh/pwn.college_vahnivesh/Linux_Luminarium/Pondering_Paths.md

 ## What I learned

-Absolute paths start with '/' and point to a specific file from the root. eg `/pwn`
+Absolute paths start with '/' and point to a specific file from the root. eg `/pwn`.
+I also learnt what a root directory is and how we can access different files and directories from the terminal.

 ## References